fbaprepfinder

 What expiration-date rules apply to FBA inventory?

-Three.
-(1) The expiration date must be printed on the outer carton in MM-DD-YYYY format, not just on the product itself.
-(2) Inventory must arrive at the FC with at least 90 days of shelf life remaining.
-(3) Short-dated inventory below the 90-day threshold gets refused entirely.
-This matters disproportionately for supplements, food, beverages, cosmetics, and any FDA-registered category.
+Four.
+(1) The expiration date must appear in MM-DD-YYYY or MM-YYYY format on both the individual unit and the outer master case, no handwriting and no lot-code substitutes.
+(2) Inventory must arrive at the FC with at least 90 days of shelf life remaining; short-dated inventory gets refused.
+(3) Amazon disposes of dated inventory once it is within roughly 50 days of expiry, before the printed date, so your sell-through window is shorter than the label suggests.
+(4) This matters disproportionately for supplements, food, beverages, cosmetics, and any FDA-registered category.

 Should I prep FBA inventory myself or use a prep center?